godaddy-wordpress/pagely-atomic-client/README.md

 # atomic-client
 PHP Library to access the Pagely atomic APIs

-*Note that PHP 7.1+ is required*
+*Note that PHP 8.1+ is required*

 # Installation

-Installation assumes you already have git, PHP7.1+, and composer installed.
+Installation assumes you already have git, PHP 8.1+, and composer installed.

 ```bash
 git clone git@github.com:pagely/atomic-client.git